igadmg/GitStory/README.md

 By installing Visual Studio extension you automatically enable it in any project using git.
 It will make save commits whenever last or all open documents are saved.

+## Visual Studio Code extension

+Works the same way as Visual Studio extension.
+The only prerequisite is - you need to open a working folder in VS Code for it to find a git repository.

+I am not a daily user of VS Code, so comments are welcome.

 ## CLI Tool

 CLI tool GitStory can do the same an IDE extension is doing.
 Just simply run it in any folder of your project and it will do the trick.